MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/node/file-handling.md

 - For `fs.readFileSync()` method:
     - `fs.readFileSync(path[, options])`
     - [docs](https://nodejs.org/api/fs.html#fs_fs_readfilesync_path_options)
-    - We can read files in a **synchronous** way, i.e. we are telling node.js to block other parallel process and do the current file reading process.
+    - We can read files in a **synchronous** way, i.e. we are telling Node.js to block other parallel process and do the current file reading process.

+That will open and close the file you.

 ### Options

 Options can be:

-- omitted
+- omitted - but then you'll get binary data and a text file will look garbled: `<Buffer 7b 0a 20 6e ...
+205 more bytes>`
-- encoding e.g. `utf8`
+- encoding e.g. `utf-8` is common.
+The flag will default to `'r'`.
-- an object e.g. `{ encoding: 'utf8', flag: 'r' }`
+- an object of encoding and flags like mode. e.g. `{ encoding: 'utf8', flag: 'r' }`

+### Callback

+The `callback` function is required for `readFile`.

 ### Examples